-When you start with Capture One Pro, you get the question to either use (or create) a session or a catalog.
+When you start with Capture One Pro, you get the question to either use (or create) a Session or a Catalog.
 This is a choice between library types and using either one is mandatory.
-This tutorial blog will explain what a session is and when you might prefer it over a catalog.
-Please note I have a similar blog on the catalog.
-Get ready for Sessions Explained and leave your doubts behind!
+This tutorial blog will explain what a Session is and when you might prefer it over a Catalog.
+Please note I have a similar blog on the Catalog.

 Capture One has been working with sessions from day one.
 It stems from the time that digital backs needed a computer connected to view and store their images.
 Tethering was the only way to go.
 No memory card or LCD display where available back then.
-Before we jump into more detail on sessions, please note that you can browse and open your disk folder as well with a Capture One session, while leaving the session stuff behind.
+Before we jump into more detail, please note that you can browse and open your disk folder as well with a Capture One Session.
 Read more on that under System Folders below.

 Shoot To A Session

 To summarise, one main folder with four subfolders.
-The main folder has an unique and sensible name.
-The subfolders have a name that express their function.
+The main folder has a unique and sensible name.
+The subfolders have a name that expresses their function.
 Got that?
-Than you just made a session in your head.
+Then you just made a session in your head.
 Congrats!
 How do you feel?

 Capture One Does It For You

 With Capture One Pro you create a Session by providing a unique and sensible name and click OK.
 You give the main folder a unique name.
 Capture One Pro automatically creates the subsequent subfolders in a blink of an eye.
 Start shooting, or import your images from a card if you like.